 Astrophytum myriostigma Lem.

 Bishop's Cap Cactus, Bishop's Cap, Bishop's-Cap, Bishop's Hat, Bishop's Miter Cactus, Bishop's-Hood

 Astrophytum myriostigma is a spineless cactus with a bright green, usually solitary stem covered with many tiny white hairy scales.
-The stem is globular to cylindrical, usually with five ribs, and grows up to 3.3 feet (1 m) and up to 8 inches (20 cm) in diameter, bright green, covered with many minute white hairy scales.
-Usually 5 ribs, sometimes 3 or 4, increase to 8 or more with age (rarely even 10).
-Funnelform flowers, up to 3 inches (7.5 cm) long, glossy yellow and sweet scented from the areole at the tip of the stem on mature plant.
-Greenish to tannish-red fruits, up to 1 inch (2.5 cm) in diameter, greenish to tannish-red and covered with brown, overlapping scales, with long wool in their axil.
+The stem is globular to cylindrical, usually with five ribs, and grows up to 3.3 feet (1 m) and up to 8 inches (20 cm) in diameter.
+Usually has 5 ribs.
+The flowers are sweet scented, glossy yellow, funnel-shaped, up to 3 inches (7.5 cm) long and appear from the areoles at the tip of the stem of mature plant.
+The fruits are up to 1 inch (2.5 cm) in diameter, greenish to tannish-red and covered with brown, overlapping scales with long wool in their axil.

 How to Grow and Care